commutron/urchin/README.md

 # urchin
 PGA to CSV Converter

-A utitlity to handle Hitachi GXH Series machine program files.
+A utility to handle Hitachi GXH Series machine program files.

 Inputs file with a `.pga` extension.
 Outputs a formatted pick and place CSV file and overall board information and parts list as plain text files.